-B. Vague, Overly Broad, and Unduly Burdensome: Blanket and unsupported objections that claim a discovery request is "vague, overly broad, or unduly burdensome" are, standing alone, meaningless and will be found meritless by the Court.
+B. Vague, Overly Broad, and Unduly Burdensome: Objections that claim a discovery request is "vague, overly broad, or unduly burdensome" are, standing alone, meaningless, and will be found meritless by the Court.
 A party objecting on those grounds must explain the specific and particular way in which the request is vague, overly broad, or unduly burdensome.
 See Fed.
 R. Civ.
 P. 33(b)(4) & 34(b)(2)(B).
-In addition, claims of undue burden should be supported by a statement with specific information demonstrating how the request is overly burdensome, and sworn testimony or evidence (for example, an affidavit) may be necessary to show that the particular request is in fact burdensome.
+In addition, claims of undue burden should be supported by a statement (generally an affidavit) with specific information demonstrating how the request is overly burdensome.
 See, e.g., Sallah v.
 Worldwide Clearing LLC, 855 F. Supp.
 2d 1364, 1376 (S.D.
 Fla.
 2012).
 If a party believes that a request or a term is vague, that party shall attempt to obtain clarification from opposing counsel prior to objecting on vagueness grounds.
 If the objecting party asserts that the request seeks materials that are not relevant, the objection should say so and explain why.
 Alternatively, if the objector asserts that the request seeks materials that are relevant, but excessive or cumulative, the objection should state that the request is disproportionate and explain why.

 If a party believes a discovery request seeks information that is irrelevant, unduly broad, burdensome, or disproportionate, that party shall confer in good faith with opposing counsel to narrow the scope of the request before asserting these objections.
 That party shall also provide discovery as to those matters for which the scope or burden is not contested.
 For example, if there is an objection based upon the scope of the request, such as the time frame or the geographic location, discovery should be provided as to the time period or locations that are not disputed.
-Thus, if discovery is sought nationwide for a ten-year period, and the responding party objects on the grounds that only a five-year period limited to activities in the State of Florida is appropriate, the responding party shall provide responsive discovery falling within the five-year period for activities in the State of Florida.
+Thus, if discovery is sought nationwide for a ten-year period, and the responding party objects on the grounds that only a five-year period limited to activities in the State of Florida is appropriate, the responding party shall provide responsive discovery falling within the five-year period as to the State of Florida.

 C. Formulaic Objections Followed by an Answer: The parties shall not recite a formulaic objection followed by an answer to the discovery request.
-It has become common practice for a party to object on the basis of any of the above reasons, and then state that, "notwithstanding the above," the party will respond to the discovery request, subject to or without waiving such objection.
+It has become common practice for a party to object on the basis of any of the above reasons, and then state, "notwithstanding the above," the party will respond to the discovery request, subject to or without waiving such objection.
 This type of objection and answer preserves nothing and serves only to waste the time and resources of the parties and the Court.
 Further, such practice leaves the requesting party uncertain as to whether the question has been fully answered or whether only a portion of the question has been answered.
 See American Bar Association, Civil Discovery Standards 18-19 (2004).
-Instead, an answer shall include a clear statement that all responsive documents/information identified have in fact been produced/provided, or otherwise describe the category of documents/information that have been withheld based on the objection.
-See, e.g., Fed.
-R. Civ.
-P. 34(b)(2)(C) (specifically requiring an objection to "state whether any responsive materials are being withheld" on the basis of the objection).